ethanlaj/capture-the-feather/README.md

 1. Click on the `Register` button on the top right to create an account.
 The first account created will be an admin account.
 1. If you need to import challenges from another source, such as [here](https://github.com/csivitu/ctf-challenges/tree/master), see the README in the `importer` directory.
 1. If you need to make changes to anything, make the changes and run `docker-compose up -d --build` to rebuild and restart the containers. **You will need to do this if you use the importer project to import challenges.**
+1. See the section above called "Pre-Requisite for Hosting Containers" if you plan to host challenges that utilize containers.

 ## Development Setup Instructions